cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

  - Right click on a module, click _Highlight_, select a color

 In this way you can view where various modules are located on the chip.
-The following screen capture illustrates the location of the five `MinMaxUnit` modules.
+The following screen capture illustrates the location of the five min/max units.

 ![](img/tut07-cadence-innovus-4.png)